-The ASC and BCSC Recognition Orders for TSX Venture Exchange Inc. impose conditions related to changes in ownership.
-TMX Group and TSX Inc. also agreed in the ASC and BCSC Undertakings not to complete or authorize a transaction that would result in TSX Venture Exchange Inc. ceasing to be whollyowned by TSX Inc. or indirectly wholly-owned by TMX Group without: (i) providing the ASC and BCSC at least three months' prior notice of their intention; and (ii) complying with any terms and conditions that the ASC or BCSC may impose.
+The Recognition Orders of the ASC and the BCSC for TSX Venture Exchange Inc. impose conditions related to changes in ownership.
+Pursuant to the ASC and BCSC Undertakings, TMX Group and TSX Inc. agreed not to complete or authorize a transaction that would result in TSX Venture Exchange Inc. ceasing to be wholly-owned by TSX Inc. or indirectly wholly-owned by TMX Group without: (i) providing the ASC and BCSC at least three months' prior notice of their intention; and (ii) complying with any terms and conditions that the ASC or BCSC may impose.